Top US moving companies, independently reviewed

 Pioneered binding flat-rate pricing for NYC moves and expanded nationally.
 The flat-rate model removes most move-day surprises but typically prices above hourly competitors.

-Why we picked it: Binding flat-rate quotes across the country.
+Noted for: Binding flat-rate quotes across the country.

 iMoving logo